Ginger and Garlic: Winter Miracle Foods

 To make these drops, cut the top off of the garlic, smash it with the flat side of a knife, and peel the clove.
 Let the peeled clove sit in a small bowl for 10 minutes.
 Pour the boiling water over the garlic and let it stand another 10 minutes.
 Strain the garlic-infused water into a sterilized dropper bottle.

-Cool and use as and where needed:
+Cool and use as needed:

 - Ears.
 Place a few drops in the ear canal (or fill it and lie still with that ear facing upward for several minutes before draining).